What? Parth Samthaan Did NOT Invite Erica Fernandes To His Housewarming Party!

 It has to be recalled that there were reports that all is not well between Erica and Parth.
 At Mission Of Mars launch party, Erica ignored Parth.
 And now, Erica's absence from Parth's party has grabbed eyeballs.
 Sources told the entertainment portal that Erica was shooting for her scenes with Karan Singh Grover on the set; and post her pack-up, she didn't join the gang as she wasn't invited to the bash!

-It is also being said that on the Kasautii Zindagii Kay 2 set as well the duo strictly maintains professional equation and nothing more than that!
+It is also being said that on the Kasautii Zindagii Kay 2 sets as well, the duo strictly maintains a professional equation and nothing more than that!

 What’s Wrong With PaRica?